Tips

 Start with a plan

 Think about the size and scope of your cheese party and table, and be sure to jot down any details that might help you prepare.
-How many people are you expecting?
+A good place to start is with the number of people you are expecting to host.
 This will help determine how much cheese to get.

 Generally, 0.5 to 1 ounces of each cheese per person is a good ratio to keep in mind when buying cheese for a crowd.

-How will the gathering work, logistically?
-How will you utialize the space?
+Other things to consider will be the logistics of your gathering.
+How will you utilize the space?
 Will guests serve themselves or will they be served in a more formal manner?
-If you are including all twelve of your coworkers, you may not have space for a seated cheese tasting.
-That is ok!
+For example, if you are including all twelve of your coworkers, you may not have space for a seated cheese tasting.
 Instead, you can plan for a more casual set-up.

-What is the context?
-Is this a group of people you would like to impress?
-Are these old friends with whom you can get super creative and silly?
-Are there any known picky eaters in the group?
-Think about how adventurous you can be with your guests.
-A super-stinky cheese might be no big deal in a room full of old friends, but may not be the way to make a great impression on a first date.
+It's also important to think about the context of your gathering.
+Is this a group of people you would like to impress or are these old friends with whom you can get super creative and silly?
+Are there any picky eaters in the group, people with allergies, or others with dietary restrictions?
+Answers to these questions will decide just how adventurous you can be with your guests.
+A super stinky cheese might be no big deal in a room full of old friends, but it may not be the way to make a great impression on a first date.
+(Well, if they are a fellow cheese person, it might work...)

 Do a little cheese math

-Now that you have a plan in place, you’ll need to know how much cheese to purchase.
+Now that you have something of a plan in place, you have a few more calculations to make and things to consider.

 Make a match